-Twelve (12) spindle speeds in geometrical progression are provided covering a range of 19 to 725 R.P.M. which may be varied materially to suit the nature of the work to be done.
-Speeds as high as 2000 R.P.M. are permissible with this head.
+Twelve (12) spindle speeds in geometrical progression are provided covering a wide range (9 to 400 R.P.M.) which, however, may be varied materially to suit the nature of the work to be done.
+Speeds as high as 800 R.P.M. are permissible with this head.